 PYRAUSTINAE, CRAMBIDAE, PYRALOIDEA

-The adult moth of this species has pale brown wings, The forewings each have brown transverse lines, one single, and another pair that meet on the hind-margin to form a 'V' shape.
+The adult moth of this species has yellow wings, with brown marginal areas.
+The forewings each have brown transverse lines, one single, and another pair that meet on the hind-margin to form a 'V' shape.
 The hindwings each have two transverse brown lines.
 The forewings have recurved wing-tips.
 The hindwing margins each have two shallow angles.
 The wingspan is about 2 cms.

 The species has been found in Australia in